Don’t Tread on Me

 Dr Braeden Melmer

-There is a good chance you may be wearing the wrong shoe OR the shoe needs to be modified for your feet.
+If you find yourself getting pain or discomfort when walking or exercising in the following body parts (foot, toes, heel, calf, knee, hip, or low back), there is a good chance you may be wearing the wrong shoe, or the shoe needs to be modified for your feet.

-Long term effects that can come from such dysfunction are:
+Long-term effects that can come from such dysfunction are:

 1. Metatarsalgia